Mathematics

 How does Mathematics change at KS4?

 Students are placed into two pathways - 1 and 2.
-The intent is very much alike in both and that is to build on the fundamentals taught in KS3 and start the preparation for examinations.
+The intent is very much alike in both and that is to build on the fundamentals taught in Key stage 3 and start the preparation for examinations.
 The route taken to achieve this is different once students are separated into their respective pathways.

 Students in pathway 1 will all be entered for the foundation exam come summer time in year 11, meaning they can get a maximum of a grade 5.